datawire/ambassador-docs/docs/emissary/pre-release/topics/running/http3.md

       protocol: UDP

 ```

-Based on the above example, GKE generates two `LoadBalancer`s, one for UDP and the other for TCP.

 GKE will generate two `LoadBalancers` for each service.
 One LoadBalancer for UDP and one that for TCP traffic.